Green-Sky/tomato/docs/md/entity.md

 basic data structures and gives users the possibility to pay more for higher performance where needed.

-So far, this choice has proven to be a good one and I really hope it can be for many others besides me.

 ## All or nothing

-`EnTT` is such that a `T**` pointer (or whatever a custom pool returns) is always available to directly access all the instances of a given component type `T`.<br/>
+As a rule of thumb, a `T **` pointer (or whatever a custom pool returns) is always available to directly access all the instances of a given component type `T`.<br/>
-I cannot say whether it will be useful or not to the reader, but it's worth to mention it since it's one of the corner stones of this library.

-Many of the tools described below give the possibility to get this information and have been designed around this need.<br/>
+This is one of the corner stones of the library.
+Many of the tools offered are designed around this need and give the possibility to get this information.
-The rest is experimentation and the desire to invent something new, hoping to have succeeded.

 # Vademecum

-The registry to store, the views and the groups to iterate.
-That's all.

 The `entt::entity` type implements the concept of _entity identifier_.
 An entity (the _E_ of an _ECS_) is an opaque element to use as-is.
 Inspecting it isn't recommended since its format can change in future.<br/>
 Components (the _C_ of an _ECS_) are of any type, without any constraints, not even that of being movable.
 No need to register them nor their types.<br/>
-Systems (the _S_ of an _ECS_) can be plain functions, functors, lambdas and so on.
+Systems (the _S_ of an _ECS_) are plain functions, functors, lambdas and so on.
 It's not required to announce them in any case and have no requirements.

 The next sections go into detail on how to use the entity-component system part of the `EnTT` library.<br/>
-The project is composed of many other classes in addition to those described below.
+This module is likely larger than what is described below.
 For more details, please refer to the inline documentation.

-# Pools

-Pools of components are a sort of _specialized version_ of a sparse set.
-Each pool contains all the instances of a single component type and all the entities to which it's assigned.<br/>
-Sparse arrays are _paged_ to avoid wasting memory.
-Packed arrays of components are also paged to have pointer stability upon additions.
-Packed arrays of entities are not instead.<br/>
-All pools rearranges their items in order to keep the internal arrays tightly packed and maximize performance, unless pointer stability is enabled.

 # The Registry, the Entity and the Component

-A registry stores and manages entities (or better, identifiers) and pools.<br/>
+A registry stores and manages entities (or _identifiers_) and components.<br/>
-The class template `basic_registry` lets users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there also exists the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.
+The class template `basic_registry` lets users decide what the preferred type to represent an entity is.
+Because `std::uint32_t` is large enough for almost any case, there also exists the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
 An entity identifier contains information about the entity itself and its version.<br/>